Jandakot Airport

 • The Jandakot Airport investigation includes a Preliminary Site Investigation (PSI), Sampling Analysis and Quality Plans (SAQP), Detailed Site Investigation (DSI), Mass Flux Study, Human Health and Ecological Risk Assessment (HHERA) and PFAS Management Plan.

-• The PSI report, Mass Flux SAQP and DSI SAQP have been finalised following review by the ICF members.
-The HHERA Methodology and SAQP have been reviewed by the ICF members and are in the process of being finalised.
+• The PSI report, SAQPs and HHERA Methodology have been finalised following review by the ICF members.

 • All on and off airport fieldworks are now complete.
 ERM visited around 180 residential properties in the vicinity of the airport and, where the resident consented, undertook sampling (informed by a Water Use Survey).
 Results letters have been provided to residents who had sampling conducted at their property.